 Frequently asked questions about RSE

-The Department for Education is introducing compulsory Relationships Education for primary pupils and Relationships and Sex Education (RSE) for secondary pupils from September 2020.
-Also, from September 2020 it will be compulsory for all schools to teach Health Education.
+The Department for Education introduced compulsory Relationships Education for primary pupils and Relationships and Sex Education (RSE) for secondary pupils from September 2020.
+Also, from September 2020, it became compulsory for all schools to teach Health Education.

 Through these subjects, we want to support all young people to be happy, healthy and safe – we want to equip them for adult life and to make a positive contribution to society.
 Throughout our engagement process as we developed this curriculum, we have heard a number of wide ranging concerns.